-C. Step 1c: Identify Site Soils
+C. Step 1c: Characterize Site Soils and Determine Infiltration Rates

-This step categorizes site soils as Natural Resource Conservation Services (NRCS, formerly Soil Conservation Service) Hydrologic Soil Group A/B (outwash), C/D (till), or saturated (wetland).
+In areas where there is sufficient depth to the groundwater table, determine the soil type, texture, and infiltration rate of site soils in various locations where infiltration facilities such as rain gardens, pervious pavement, or infiltration trenches may be constructed.
+If modeling will be used, determine soil type categories as Natural Resource Conservation Services (NRCS, formerly Soil Conservation Service): Hydrologic Soil Group A/B (outwash), C/D (till), or saturated (wetland).
 While both till and outwash soils are capable of meeting flow control requirements, till soils typically have lower infiltration rates and larger facility sizes may be required.
 However, the minimum infiltration rate for which Infiltration NDPs (bioretention, pervious pavement) may be used is 0.1 inches per hour, which many till soils exhibit.
 For sites with relatively low infiltration rates, it is important to keep the size of the contributing drainage area relatively small with respect to the available footprint for the infiltration BMP.
-Section D6-03.3 provides Sizing Factors for infiltration BMPs for infiltration rates ranging from 0.1 inches per hour to 1.0 inches per hour.
+Section D6-03.3 provides Sizing Factors for infiltration BMPs for design infiltration rates ranging from 0.1 inches per hour to 1.0 inch per hour or greater.

-Refer to Section D4-06.7 for methods to be used for identifying site soils and determining the long-term design infiltration rate for the native soils.
+Refer to Sections D2-06 (Site Planning and Submittals) and D4-06.7 (Infiltration Systems) for methods to be used for identifying site soils and determining the infiltration rates for the native soils.
 For projects not required to meet runoff treatment or flow control standards, a simplified method for infiltration testing may be used, per D4-06.7(D).
 See Section D6-03 for on-site BMP sizing.